juareisa000/Guide-to-Setup-GH-Pages/README.md

 > or add more content to your page

-> Try new markdown tags from the Markdown Cheatsheet I provdided earlier
+> Try new markdown tags from the Markdown Cheatsheet I provided earlier